fangyiwen/YiwenFang-Book/README.md

 * Accommodate multiple environments via environment variables. `dotenv` should be installed.
 Therefore, predetermining the ports and the MongoDB URL is not needed.
 * Create proxy-based architecture to accommodate the same-origin policy.
 The proxy called `http-proxy-middleware` should be implemented for UI server.
 Note: proxy method and enabling CORS for UI direct calls to API are both good.
 * Use ESLint to check for suspicious code.
 The rules are set in the `.eslintrc` file, a JSON specification.
 Note: On page 191, rules should be "rules" with quotes.
 ESLint plugin is installed for WebStorm.
+* Use ESLint for the front-end by adding ESLint checking to the UI directory.
+Remember to include the extensions such as js and jsx by using `--ext js,jsx`, and exclude the public directory by using `--ignore-pattern public`.

 ---